NEML2 2.0.0

 NEML2 also provides an experimental Python package which provides bindings for the primitive tensors and parsers for deserializing and running material models.
 Package source distributions are available on PyPI, but package wheels are currently not built and uploaded to PyPI.

 To install the NEML2 Python package, run the following command at the repository's root.
-Note that unlike the C++ backend, we do not expose any interface for customizing the build.
-The default configuration is already optimized for building the Python package.

 pip install -v .